binwiederhier/ntfy/docs/config.md

 ## Behind a proxy (TLS, etc.)

 !!! warning
-    If you are behind a proxy, you must set the `behind-proxy` flag.
+    If you are running ntfy behind a proxy, you must set the `behind-proxy` flag.
 Otherwise all visitors are rate limited as if they are one.

-**TLS/SSL*: ntfy does not support TLS at this time.

-If you are running ntfy behind a proxy (e.g. nginx, HAproxy or Apache), you should set the `behind-proxy` flag.
-This will instruct the [rate limiting](#rate-limiting) logic to use the `X-Forwarded-For` header as the primary identifier
+**Rate limiting:** If you are running ntfy behind a proxy (e.g. nginx, HAproxy or Apache), you should set the `behind-proxy` flag.
+This will instruct the [rate limiting](#rate-limiting) logic to use the `X-Forwarded-For` header as the primary identifier for a visitor, as opposed to the remote IP address.
+If the `behing-proxy` flag is not set, all visitors will be counted as one, because from the perspective of the ntfy server, they all share the proxy's IP address.

+**TLS/SSL:** ntfy supports HTTPS/TLS by setting the `listen-https` config option.
+However, if you are behind a proxy, it is recommended that TLS/SSL termination is done by the proxy itself.

 ## Rate limiting
-Rate limiting: Allowed GET/PUT/POST requests per second, per visitor:
+!!! info
+    Be aware that if you are running ntfy behind a proxy, you must set the `behind-proxy` flag.
+    Otherwise all visitors are rate limited as if they are one.

+By default, ntfy runs without authentication, so it is vitally important that we protect the server from abuse or overload.
+There are various limits and rate limits in place that you can use to configure the server.
+Let's do the easy ones first:

+* `global-topic-limit` defines the total number of topics before the server rejects new topics.
+It defaults to 5000.
+* `visitor-subscription-limit` is the number of subscriptions (open connections) per visitor.
+This value defaults to 30.

+A **visitor** is identified by its IP address (or the `X-Forwarded-For` header if `behind-proxy` is set).
+All config options that start with the word `visitor` apply only on a per-visitor basis.

+In addition to the limits above, there is a requests/second limit per visitor for all sensitive GET/PUT/POST requests.
+This limit uses a [token bucket](https://en.wikipedia.org/wiki/Token_bucket) (using Go's [rate package](https://pkg.go.dev/golang.org/x/time/rate)):

+Each visitor has a bucket of 60 requests they can fire against the server (defined by `visitor-request-limit-burst`).
+After the 60, new requests will encounter a `429 Too Many Requests` response.
+The visitor request bucket is refilled at a rate of one request every 10s (defined by `visitor-request-limit-replenish`)

-- visitor-request-limit-burst is the initial bucket of requests each visitor has
+* `visitor-request-limit-burst` is the initial bucket of requests each visitor has.
+This defaults to 60.
-- visitor-request-limit-replenish is the rate at which the bucket is refilled
+* `visitor-request-limit-replenish` is the rate at which the bucket is refilled (one request per x).
+Defaults to 10s.

+During normal usage, you shouldn't encounter this limit at all, and even if you burst a few requests shortly (e.g. when you reconnect after a connection drop), it shouldn't have any effect.

 ## Command line options
 ```